 9. A great detox agent – cayenne pepper causes us to sweat, a natural process for detoxing our systems.
 Combine that teaspoon of cayenne pepper in a cup of hot water with some lemon juice and honey for an every day detox beverage.

 10. An appetite stimulant – cayenne pepper stimulates the flow of saliva, encouraging poor eaters or those with eating disorders to have a healthier attitude towards eating.

 Vital advice below

-Dr John Christopher was a famed natural herbalist and, during his long career, he always maintained that if you could get a person who was suffering from a heart attack to swallow a glass of warm water with that teaspoon of cayenne pepper, it would bring the patient out of the heart attack.
+This is so useful if you are ever in the position of being with someone who is perhaps having a heart attack.
+Dr John Christopher was a renowned natural herbalist and, during his long career, he always maintained that if you could get a person who was suffering from a heart attack to swallow a glass of warm water with that teaspoon of cayenne pepper, it would bring the patient out of the heart attack.

 Arnold, J. T., et al. (2016).
 Oral capsaicin ingestion: A brief update — dose, tolerance, and side effects.

 Basith, S., et al. (2016).
 Harnessing the therapeutic potential of capsaicin and its analogues in pain and other diseases.

 Burri, B. J. (2014).
 Beta-cryptoxanthin as a source of vitamin A.